abyanjan/Recommendation-with-Kmeans/recommendation-with_-kmeans.md

 We now have the data in the required format to perform kmeans clustering.
 The 1 and 0 in the columns created from genres states if the movie belongs to the genre or not.

 #### User Data

+Here is the user data, that has the information on the movies watched by the users and the ratings given.

 ``` r
 user_tbl <- read_csv('ml-latest-small/ratings.csv')